RTLSponge/ore-mockup/README.md

 ## Brief

 Experimental mockup using Polymer & Material Design for the plugin gallery for the SpongePowered Plugin Repository & Hosting Service: [Ore](https://github.com/SpongePowered/Ore/).
+Made over a few hours each night for a week.

 ## Demo